BrianJr03/Issa-Chat-App/README.md

 ## About the Project

-This App is a simple chat app that uses OpenAI's `GPT-3.5-turbo` API to generate responses.
+This is a simple chat app that uses OpenAI's `GPT-3.5-turbo` API to generate responses.
-Additionally there are many other features that make this app unique.
-Find out more below.

 <div align="center">
 <img src="./docs/assets/main.png" width="300"  />